queryluke/masseffect-5e-data/text/en/backgrounds/pilot.md

 d8 | Personality Trait
 --- | ---
 1 | In my experience, its best do something first and ask for forgiveness later.
-2 | When it comes to my preferred vehicle, there is no one better than myself and piloting it.
+2 | When it comes to my preferred vehicle, there is no one better than myself at piloting it.
 3 | Actions speak louder than words.
 I don't waste my time in boasting or insulting others.
 4 | I will always give my opinion, even if others don't ask for it.
 5 | I see genuine quality is seemingly defunct transports and ships.